-In order to get as many sales as possible from your social media campaigns, it’s important you track and monitor your results.
+In order to get as many sales as possible from your social media lead generation campaigns, it’s important you track and monitor your results.

 By tracking and monitoring your results at different stages of your marketing and sales funnel, you can see where the gaps are and what you can do to improve.

 This is especially important if you’re doing (or thinking of doing) any kind of paid advertising or lead generation campaigns on social media.

 Top tip: There are a lot of things you can track to monitor and improve your results.
 To keep things simple, this article will talk about the 4 main things it’s important to track in your social media campaigns with the goal of generating leads and sales.

 But of course, you can always go into a lot more details for each of these things and also use the same principles in other areas of your digital marketing.